 For example, one cup (158 grams) of brown rice contains 3.5 grams of fiber, while white rice contains less than 1 gram (

 Fiber helps keep you fuller over a longer period of time, so choosing fiber-rich foods may help you consume fewer calories overall (

 In fact, studies show that people who eat more whole grains like brown rice weigh less than those who consume fewer whole grains.

-Summary Brown rice contains more fiber than refined grains like white rice.
-Choosing fiber-rich whole grains like brown rice may reduce belly fat and help you lose weight.
+Brown rice contains more fiber than refined grains like white rice.
+Choosing fiber-rich whole grains like brown rice keeps you feeling full and may help you lose weight.